albanie/mcnMaxout/README.md

 Compilation is worthwhile, since the compiled `vl_nnmaxout` CUDA function is at least an order of magnitude faster than the naive MATLAB equivalent (currently `vl_nnmaxout` supports only GPU, and not CPU computation).
 However, if speed is not an issue, a pure MATLAB implementation is also included (as `vl_nnmaxout_matlab`), which can be run on either the CPU or GPU.

+The example code uses the [autonn](https://github.com/vlfeat/autonn) wrapper, which can also be installed with `vl_contrib`.

 ### Demo

 Running the `cnn_cifar_maxout.m` script will download a copy of CIFAR-10 and train a simple maxout network for classification.
 As a reference model, this should reach approximately 92% accuracy.